actions-on-google/dialogflow-gdg-nodejs/README.md

 1. Type `Talk to my test app` in the simulator, or say `OK Google, talk to my test app` to any Actions on Google enabled device signed into your developer account.

 ## Deployment
 1. In the [Actions on Google Console](https://console.actions.google.com), under *SETUP*,  click on *Invocation*.
-Populate the  information for each language (the name, ie. GDG San Fransico)
+Populate the information for each language (the name, ie. GDG San Fransico).
+Disregard any messaging about matching to the invocation, since we'll add that later, if it does not save, add empty space at the end.
 1. Under *DEPLOY*,  click on *Directory information* and populate the information for *each* language.
 	- **Description** Suggested Directory information for descriptions [here](resources.md) for all languages
 	- **Images**: Follow the [GDG Naming and Logo Guides](https://developers.google.com/programs/community/gdg/resources/)